 USDA-APHIS is charged with several critical tasks relating to Imports and Exports, including:

 APHIS restricts some animals and animal products from entering the United States because of the animal health situation in the region of origin.
 In general, restrictions based on the APHIS-recognized animal health status of the region are issued through the regulatory process.
 A region can be (a) a national entity (country); (b) part of a national entity (zone, county, Province, State, etc.); (c) parts of several national entities combined into an area; or (d) a group of national entities (countries) combined into a single area.
-The following link provides a list of the USDA-recognized animal health status of particular countries and regions, organized by specific livestock or poultry diseases.
+The following links provides a list of the USDA-recognized animal health status of particular countries and regions, organized by specific livestock or poultry diseases.